testillano/h2agent/README.md

 - eraser: this is used to indicate that the *target* specified (next section) must be removed or reset.
 Some of those targets are:
   - response node: there is a twisted use of the response body as a temporary test-bed template.
 It consists in inserting auxiliary nodes to be used as valid sources within provision transformations, and remove them before sending the response.
 Note that nonexistent nodes become null nodes when removed, so take care if you don't want this.
-  - global variable: the user should remove this kind of variables after last flow usage to avoid memory grow in load testing.
+  - global variable: the user should remove this kind of variables after last flow usage to avoid memory growth in load testing.
 Global variables are not confined to an specific provision context (where purge procedure is restricted to the event history server data), so the eraser is the way to proceed when it comes to free the global list and reduce memory consumption.
+  - event: we could purge storage events, something that could be necessary to control memory growth in load testing.
-  - With other kind of targets, eraser acts like setting an empty string.
+  - with other kind of targets, eraser acts like setting an empty string.

 - math.`<expression>`: this source is based in [Arash Partow's exprtk](https://github.com/ArashPartow/exprtk) math library compilation.
 There are many possibilities (calculus, control and logical expressions, trigonometry, logic, string processing, etc.), so check [here](https://github.com/ArashPartow/exprtk/blob/master/readme.txt) for more information.
 This source specification **admits variables substitution** (third-party library variable substitutions are not needed, so they are not supported).
 Some simple examples could be: "2*sqrt(2)", "sin(3.141592/2)", "max(16,25)", "1 and 1", etc. You may implement a simple arithmetic server (check [this](./kata/09.Arithmetic_Server/README.md) kata exercise to deepen the topic).